Opsumit 10mg film coated tablets (Great Britain)

 Summary of the safety profile.

-The most commonly reported adverse reactions are nasopharyngitis (14%), headache (13.6%) and anaemia (13.2%, see section 4.4).
-The majority of adverse reactions are mild to moderate in intensity.
+The most commonly reported adverse reactions in the SERAPHIN study were nasopharyngitis (14%), headache (13.6%) and anaemia (13.2%, see section 4.4).

 Tabulated list of adverse reactions

-The safety of macitentan has been evaluated in a long-term placebo-controlled trial of 742 patients with symptomatic PAH (SERAPHIN study).
+The safety of macitentan has been evaluated in a long-term placebo-controlled trial of 742 adult and adolescent patients with symptomatic PAH (SERAPHIN study).
 The mean treatment duration was 103.9 weeks in the macitentan 10 mg group, and 85.3 weeks in the placebo group.
 Adverse reactions associated with macitentan obtained from this clinical study are tabulated below.
 Post-marketing adverse reactions are also included.

-Frequencies are defined as: very common (≥ 1/10); common (≥ 1/100 to < 1/10); uncommon (≥ 1/1,000 to < 1/100); rare (≥ 1/10,000 to < 1/1,000); very rare (< 1/10,000); not known (cannot be estimated from the available data).
+Frequencies are defined as: very common (≥ 1/10); common (≥ 1/100 to < 1/10); uncommon (≥ 1/1 000 to < 1/100); rare (≥ 1/10 000 to < 1/1 000); very rare (< 1/10 000); not known (cannot be estimated from the available data).

 System organ class